Each year, 250,000 children in the U.S. are treated for exposure to cleaning products at home, according to the American Academy of Pediatrics.

 It might be worth asking.

-Hand in Hand Christian Montessori, which has schools in Roseville and Bloomington, has used only non-toxic cleaning products since first opening in 1999.
+Hand in Hand Christian Montessori, which has schools in Roseville and Bloomington, has used only non-toxic cleaning products since first opening.

 “To feed the mind, the body mattered,” said Michelle Lee Thompson, the schools’ dean and executive director.

 Twenty years ago, no one had thought about the toxicity of cleaning products in schools, Thompson said.
 Now, parents seek out the school for that reason.